-If any of those circuits are not working correctly, the engine trouble warning light will come on or flash.
+If a problem is detected in any of those circuits, the engine trouble warning light will come on or flash.
 If this occurs, have a Yamaha dealer check the vehicle.

 To prevent engine damage, be sure to consult a Yamaha dealer as soon as possible if this occurs.